China under mounting pressure to ease policy as economy stumbles

 Economists expect the central bank to cut rates by another 25 basis points this year, and further reduce the amount of deposits banks must hold as reserves by another 100 basis points, according to a Reuters poll last month.

 The producer price index fell 5.4 percent from a year earlier, the National Statistics Bureau said on Sunday, compared with an expected 5.0 percent drop.
-It was the worst reading since October 2009 and the 40th straight month of price decline.
+It was the worst reading since October 2009 and the 41st straight month of price declines.

 Falling producer prices are worrying because they eat into the profits of miners and manufacturers and raise the burden of their debts.
 China's corporate debt stands at 160 percent of gross domestic product, twice that of the United States, according to a Thomson Reuters study of over 1,400 firms.